second-state/whitepapers/smart-contracts-search-engine/start-a-search-engine.md

 The masterindex, abiindex and bytecode index can all stay as they are below.
 You might just want to change the commonindex to be more descriptive i.e. mainnet, testnet etc.

 ```
+# Stores every transaction in the blockchain which has a contractAddress (an instantiation of a contract as apposed to a transaction which just moved funds from one EOA to another)
 [masterindex]
 all = all

+# Just stores ABI data (an index which holds every ABI that could match up with a contract address and make up a contract instantiation)
 [abiindex]
 abi = abi

+# Just stores a contracts bytecode with the appropriate key to find said bytecode
 [bytecodeindex]
 bytecode = bytecode

+# Stores all of the smart contract instance details, ABI hashes, function data etc.
 [commonindex]
 network = network

+# Ignore stores ABI and contract address Sha3 values which are not contract instantiations.
+This improves performance greatly because an ABI hash mixed with a contract address hash will either be a contract instance or not and this will never change once set.
+[ignoreindex]
+ignore = ignore
 ```
 ## SSL (HTTPS) using "lets encrypt"
 ```